Ideas-Laboratory/ProgressivePyramidBasedSampling/README.md

-# Wavelet-based Scatterplots Sampling for Progressive Visualization
+# Pyramid-based Scatterplots Sampling for Progressive Visualization

 This is the interactive demo application for the "Pyramid-based Scatterplots Sampling for Progressive and Streaming Data Visualization" paper.